 Now that we've explained the basic concept of similar triangles in geometry, let's scroll down to work on specific geometry problems relating to this topic.

-One of my regular readers sent me the following problem, asking for help in solving it.
-This is a challenging problem that was fun to solve, because it uses several concepts we have discussed earlier … [Read more...] about A Harder Geometry Problem With Similar Triangles
+One of my regular readers sent me the following problem, asking for my help in solving it.
+This is a challenging problem that was fun to solve, because it uses several concepts we have discussed … [Read more...] about A Difficult Geometry Problem With Similar Triangles

-One application of the properties of similar triangles is to find the height of very tall objects such as buildings using the length of their shadow on the ground and comparing it to the length of the … [Read more...] about Applications of Similar Triangles: Calculating the Height of Tall Objects Using Their Shadow
+One application of the properties of similar triangles is to find the height of very tall objects such as buildings using the length of their shadow on the ground and comparing it to the length of the … [Read more...] about Calculating the Height of Tall Objects

 In many of the problems involving similar triangles, you will be asked to prove that the triangles are similar.
-The easiest way to do this is to show that all the angles are congruent or have an … [Read more...] about Similar Triangles: Proving that Triangles are Similar
+The easiest way to do this is to show that all the angles are congruent or have an … [Read more...] about How to Prove that Triangles are Similar